Werner von Strucker

 Werner von Strucker is a fictional character appearing in American comic books published by Marvel Comics.
+He is the son of Baron Strucker and the half-brother of the Fenris Twins.

 Spencer Treat Clark portrayed Strucker in the Marvel Cinematic Universe television series Agents of S.H.I.E.L.D..

 Publication history

 Werner von Strucker first appeared in Nick Fury, Agent of S.H.I.E.L.D.
 Vol. 2 #1 and was created by Bob Harras.

 Fictional character biography

-Werner von Strucker is the oldest son of Baron Wolfgang von Strucker and the half-brother of twins Fenris (Andrea von Strucker and Andreas von Strucker).
+Werner von Strucker is the oldest son of Baron Wolfgang von Strucker and the older half-brother of twins Fenris (Andrea von Strucker and Andreas von Strucker).

-Werner briefly takes over Hydra during one of his father's supposed deaths.
-Later Wolfgang returns from the dead via the Death Spore virus.
-Werner uses his influence to try to gain part of the territory of the Kingpin after he falls from power.
-The conference that would divide up the Kingpin's territory is set in Las Vegas.
+Werner briefly takes over Hydra while his father is presumed dead.
+He uses his influence to attempt to gain control of the Kingpin's territory after he falls from power.

-At first, Werner's forces detain two spies, who were the Punisher's associates Microchip and Mickey Fondozzi.
-They claim to be Four and Eight, members of the Secret Empire.
-Not wanting to risk a rift with the Empire, Werner thus declines to kill them.
-Via a spy, the Empire learns of the two prisoners.
-Coincidentally, the real Four and Eight did not attend the Kingpin division meeting.
-The Secret Empire becomes convinced that Four and Eight have turned traitor.
-They send Chainsaw and his Praetorians, a motorcycle gang, to attack the entire group.
+The Punisher's associates Microchip and Mickey Fondozzi pose as Four and Eight, members of the Secret Empire, and infiltrate a meeting between Strucker and several other criminal organizations.
+The real Four and Eight do not attend the meeting, causing the Secret Empire to believe that they have betrayed them.
+They send Chainsaw to attack Strucker.

 Werner survives the attack.
-He attends a later meeting of the criminal organizations, assisted by a brown-haired man who he later learns is his father Baron Strucker.
-The meeting descends into violence, part of it resulting from Werner's siblings believing that he is not a worthy successor to their father.
-After the meeting breaks up, Baron Strucker slays Werner via the Death Spore virus and steps into power once again.
-Werner's corpse is found by a super-powered vigilante named Terror.
-The vigilante steals one of Werner's eyes to gain information about the recent criminal meetings.
+He attends a later meeting of the criminal organizations, assisted by a man who he learns is his father Baron Strucker resurrected.
+The Fenris twins cause a violent battle at the meeting, believing Werner to be an unworthy successor to their father.
+After the meeting breaks up, Strucker kills Werner with the Death Spore virus.